Rigorous asymptotics of a KdV soliton gas: Behaviour of the potential as

-Lemma \ref{lemma3.2} guarantees that the off diagonal entries of the jump matrices along the upper and lower lenses are exponentially small in the regime as $x \searrow -\infty$, therefore those jump matrices are asymptotically close to the identity outside a small neighbourhoods of $\pm\eta_1$ and $\pm\eta_2$.
+Lemma \ref{lemma3.2} guarantees that the off-diagonal entries of the jump matrices along the upper and lower lenses are exponentially small in the regime as $x \to -\infty$, therefore those jump matrices are asymptotically close to the identity outside a small neighbourhoods of $\pm\eta_1$ and $\pm\eta_2$.
 We are left with the model problem

-The Riemann--Hilbert problem for $S^{\infty}$ appeared already in the long time asymptotic for KdV with step-like initial data \cite{EGKT}.
-Below we follow the lines in \cite{EGKT} to obtain the solution.
+The Riemann--Hilbert problem for $S^{\infty}$ has previously appeared in the study of long time asymptotics for KdV with step-like initial data \cite{EGKT}.
+Below we follow the lines of \cite{EGKT} to obtain the solution.